Samurai Jack: The Shadow of Aku

 Samurai Jack: The Shadow of Aku is an action-adventure video game released in 2004 by Adrenium Games and published by Sega and based on the Samurai Jack animated television series on Cartoon Network.
+It is the second game based on the series after Samurai Jack: The Amulet of Time on the Game Boy Advance a year prior.
 The series' original voice actors, including Phil LaMarr, Mako Iwamatsu, Jeff Bennett, John DiMaggio, and Jennifer Hale, reprised their respective roles for the game.
 The game was released for the PlayStation 2 and GameCube.
 An Xbox version of the game was planned, but never released, even though it was included on the official Xbox 360 Backwards Compatibility list.

 It received "mixed" reviews according to the review aggregation website Metacritic.
 With Shadow of Aku being unreleased on the Xbox, the next licensed Samurai Jack game, Battle Through Time, was released on August 21, 2020, becoming the first Samurai Jack game available on Microsoft platforms.

 Gameplay

 The game features an original story interconnected throughout 18 levels in 4 areas (Village: 5 levels, Forest: 4 levels, Underground: 4 levels, and Aku City: 5 levels).
 The player takes control of Jack, the series' protagonist and main character, as he rescues villagers, battles Aku's minions, and ultimately searches for the time portal to take him back to his own time.
 Jack's move set contains 25 moves and combo attacks, and his weapons include three elemental swords, shurikens, and a bow and arrow.
 The player can also fill Jack's "Zen meter", which allows him to enter a special slow-motion attack mode called "Sakai mode", among other things.
 The game ends in a final battle with Jack's nemesis, Aku.
 Other bosses include Mad Jack and the Scotsman.